GfellerLab/MixTCRviz/README.md

  - output.path: name of the output directory (if not already existing, it will be created).
 If existing the files with the same name will be overwritten.
-   It can be left empty ONLY with the options return.plot=TRUE and plot.all.length=FALSE AND interactive.plots=FALSE AND output.stat=FALSE AND output.processed.data=FALSE
+   It can be left empty ONLY with the option return.object=2.

 ## Optional parameters: